Onix-Systems/onix-react/README.md

 - [yup:](https://github.com/Onix-Systems/onix-react/tree/dev/examples/yup) These code examples include code related to form validation using the Yup schema validation library in a React application.
 The provided code example sets up form validation with Yup and handles form submissions.

-- [Error Trackings:](https://github.com/Onix-Systems/onix-react/tree/dev/examples/Error-Tracking) In this directory, you'll find code examples related to error tracking and application state management using error boundaries and the Sentry and Rollbar tools.
+- [Error Trackings:](https://github.com/Onix-Systems/onix-react/tree/dev/examples/Error-Tracking) In this directory, you'll find code examples related to error tracking and application state management using error boundaries and the Sentry/Rollbar tools.
 These examples showcase different strategies for organizing error tracking and managing application state.